maanaskauntia/OSMI/README.md

 5. Present to Future Trust-

-The present trust in one's current employer (found in #4) does not easily translate to trust in a future employer.
-We can see that only 2% of respondents will bring up a mental health issue in a future job interview.
+Unfortunately, the trust in one's current employer (found in point 4.) does not easily translate to trust in a future employer.
+We can see that only 2% of respondents will bring up a mental health issue in a future job interview with a potential employer.

 <div align="center">
   <img src="https://drive.google.com/uc?export=view&id=1F5igutqWKKHYKiy8kofXcrpGcui0gaPQ" alt="Seller Segments" width="600">